Mobilize Green Hydrogen for Aviation and Trucking

 What is it?

 Small modular nuclear reactors (SMRs) are advanced reactors that produce low-carbon electricity by harnessing the heat from nuclear fission, an established and well-understood physical process.
 The innovation of SMRs lies primarily in their design.
 Typically smaller than traditional reactors, with a capacity of less than 300 megawatts (MW), SMRs are factory-built for enhanced quality control.
-This design allows them to be delivered to installation sites more quickly and potentially at a lower cost compared to conventional reactors, which typically range from about 700 MW to over 1,600 MW.
+This design allows them to be delivered to installation sites more quickly and potentially at a lower cost compared to conventional reactors, which typically range in capacity from about 700 MW to over 1,600 MW.
 While SMRs are generally considered "utility-scale" in their capacity, their smaller size makes them a viable option for smaller-scale applications, such as large micro-grids.
 These reactors can be assembled in a modular fashion, allowing incremental capacity additions.
 Additionally, some SMR designs boast enhanced safety features, including passive cooling systems that can function without external power sources, reducing the risks associated with reactor overheating or meltdowns.
 Currently, several countries are planning the deployment of SMRs, particularly China and the United States.
 Given their modular nature, several African countries, such as Ghana, are also looking toward SMRs to address their energy access deficits.
 Based on current plans, the International Energy Agency expects several countries to have multiple SMRs installed and operational by around 2030.

 Does it work?